Last Updated: November 4th, 2021

 While you might have heard of it, do you know what exactly is stamp duty and how it can influence your home-buying process?
 We’ve got you covered with the key things to know about stamp duty tax and how to make your house-buying process as smooth as possible.

-Stamp duty is the property transaction tax that you have to pay to HM Revenue & Customs if you buy any residential property in England or the Northern Ireland that exceeds £250,000.
+Stamp duty, also known as Stamp Duty Land Tax (SDLT), is a tax you must pay to HM Revenue & Customs when you buy a residential property in England, Wales, or Northern Ireland that exceeds a certain threshold.
 However, starting from October 2021, you will pay Stamp Duty on residential properties costing more than £125,000, unless you qualify for first-time buyers relief.

 If you’re a first-time buyer, you can be exempt from paying the stamp duty if your property costs £300,000 or less.
 While the discount was introduced in 2007, the first-time buyer relief is not applicable to all properties.
 For instance, if your property values more than £500,000, then you will not be entitled to any relief and will pay SDLT at the normal rate.